 Step 3: Affixing the Dimo

 Stretch the Dimo a little by tugging simultaneously on both ends of the piece to get some stretch lines.
 Position the Dimo piece, ensuring the lines on the Dimo align parallel to the Dizi’s length.
 Once placed, manipulate the Dimo to ensure perpendicular creases or wrinkles along the Dizi’s length.

-Play the Dizi and tap on the Dimo to adjust the tension of the Dimo.
+Now, play the Dizi and gently tap the Dimo to fine-tune its tension.